jhuus/HawkEars-TensorFlow/README.md

 ![](audacity-labels.png)

-You can click any of the labels to view or listen to that segment (all segments are currently 3 seconds long, although there is an option to merge matching adjacent labels).
+You can click any of the labels to view or listen to that segment.
+All segments are currently 3 seconds long, although there is an option to merge matching adjacent labels.

 To show spectrograms by default in Audacity, click Edit / Preferences / Tracks and set Default View Mode = Spectrogram.
 You can modify the spectrogram settings under Edit / Preferences / Tracks / Spectrograms.